indefinitedevil/stargate-database/README.md

 This is a Laravel application designed to serve as an initial model for the Stargate LARP Season 2 character database.
 It is seeded with tables representing the rules.

-- Up to date with S2 rules v1.1 mechanics
+- Up to date with S2 rules v1.1 mechanics as of 26th December 2024

 ## Design Intent